 Show me a well-run law firm, and I will show you a well-run business.
 This book is about both.

 In law practice, there is an abundance of advice but a serious lack of real-world success stories.

 When I started Lawyerist, the lack of real-world success stories was one of the main reasons.
 I had already hung my own shingle and was networking like crazy, and everyone I talked with made it sound like they were raking in money … until I pressed for details.
 Everyone talked a big game, but few of the lawyers I talked with had any real data to back up their claims.

 And it turns out most lawyers are not killing it.
 Most lawyers are working their tails off for a modest paycheck.
 Maybe that is why most of the conventional wisdom you hear from lawyers about what works is not all that helpful.
 Most lawyers don’t know what works.
 They just know what keeps the lights on.
 Barely.

 More than that, the conventional wisdom is outdated and getting more out of date every day.
-During the last decade the legal market has undergone profound changes.
+During the last decade, the legal market has undergone profound changes.
 Clients are looking for lower-cost legal solutions that meet their expectations formed by experiences shopping with Amazon Prime, finding restaurants in Google Maps, getting rides across town with Uber, socializing on Facebook, and more.
-Products and services are moving online and onto our phones, delivered on demand.
-They are increasingly built with a strong emphasis on design and the user experience.
+Products and services are moving online and onto our phones, delivered on-demand.
+They are increasingly built with a strong emphasis on design and user experience.
 Can you think of any law firms that meet those expectations?
 Few come close, and the traditional law firm business model looks increasingly archaic in the modern world.